-If you remember the end of 2017, you’ll recall that a lot of the reticence among the sceptics was based on this balance being ill-defined and the asset being used for speculation, not as its initial purpose.
+If you remember the end of 2017, you’ll recall a lot of the reticence among the sceptics was based on this balance being ill-defined and the asset being used for speculation, not as its initial purpose.

 In times of geopolitical uncertainty, and when other assets seemingly carry too much short-term risk, gold has traditionally been the ‘safe haven’ investors flock to.

-The pumping of coronavirus support packages into world economies has left a few feeling less confident about existing currency structures.
+The pumping of coronavirus support packages into world economies left a few feeling less confident about existing currency structures.